GNGscr/users-list-app/README.md

 ## 👨‍💻 Author

-  Built by Danie Ehrlich as side project.# users-list-app
+  Built by Daniel Ehrlich as side project.# users-list-app